suborgerry/gameofwords/README.md

 # gameofwords
-You are can play this game and help me with update it.
+You can play this game and help me update it.